A Look Inside

 Building Champions for life, one athlete at a time.

 There is something more than just the playing field and playing sports, and that is the field of life.
 The joy, the fellowship, and the life lessons one can experience through sports.
-Sports can be a tool that God uses to work in us to reveal and build ones character.
-The Cross Driven Boxing Club is committed to strengthening the potential of the youth and adults, by promoting healthy living and Biblical responsibility that will produce lasting personal and spiritual change.
-The mission of the Cross Driven Boxing Club is to put Christian principles into practice through athletic training and sport.
-CDBC is cultivating Christian principles in our athletes by encouraging, equipping and empowering others to serve as examples in their families and community and to make a difference in other peoples lives.
+Sports can be a tool that God uses to work in us to reveal and build one's character.
+Cross Driven Athletics (CDA) is committed to strengthening the potential of the youth and adults, by promoting healthy living and Biblical responsibility that will produce lasting personal and spiritual change.
+The mission of CDA is to put Christian principles into practice through athletic training and sport.
+CDA is cultivating Christian principles in our athletes by encouraging, equipping, and empowering others to serve as examples in their families and community and to make a difference in other people's lives.
 It is my hope that through a shared passion for Christ and athletics, lives will be changed for current and future generations to come.
 For God's glory and our own good.

 For God's glory and our own good.

 "As Men we are mandated by God to be Protectors.
-Contrary to what many professing Christians teach today, what does the Bible really say about self-defense?"
+Contrary to what many professing Christians teach today, what does the Bible really say about Biblical manhood and self-defense?"

 To permit murder when one could have prevented it is morally wrong.
 To allow a rape when one could have hindered it is an evil.
 To watch an act of cruelty to children without trying to intervene is morally inexcusable.
 In brief, not resisting evil is an evil of omission, and an evil of omission can be just as evil as an evil of commission.
 Any man who refuses to protect his wife and children against a violent intruder fails them morally, and in my humble opinion is no man at all.